agiledigital/toolform/README.md

 Subcommands:
     inspect
-        Inspect and print the content of the project file generate
+        inspect and print the content of the project file. generate
-        generates config files for container orchestration.
+        generates config files for a target backend.
 ```

 Inspect Command